Skip to main content

 Settings

-• Additional settings - optional settings for advanced users
+• Additional Settings - optional settings for advanced users

-• Task presets - saving tasks for future use
+• Task Presets - saving tasks for future use

-All settings(except general and additional) are saved in so-called presets - sets of pre-saved settings, for example:
+All settings (except general and additional) are saved in so-called presets - sets of pre-saved settings, for example:

-For all settings, there is a default preset(default), which cannot be changed, all changes must be saved in presets with new names.
+For all settings, there is a default preset (default), it cannot be changed; all changes must be saved in presets with new names.

-General settings
+General Settings

-PasswordNo passwordSet a password to log in to A-Parser
+PasswordNo passwordSet a password for entering A-Parser

 LanguageEnglishInterface language

-Enable tipsDetermines whether to display tips
+Enable HintsDetermines whether to display hints

-Check for updatesDetermines whether to display information about the availability of a new update in the Status bar
+Check for updatesDetermines whether to display information about the availability of a new update in the Status Bar

 Save window sizeDetermines whether to save the window size

-Update channelStableSelect update channel(Stable, Beta, Alpha)
+Update channelStableSelect update channel (Stable, Beta, Alpha)

-Tasks per page5Number of tasks per page in the Task queue
+Tasks per page5Number of tasks per page in the Task Queue

 Maximum active tasks1Maximum number of active tasks

-Dynamic thread limitDetermines whether to use Dynamic thread limit
+Dynamic thread limitDetermines whether to use Dynamic Thread Limit

-CPU cores(task processing)2Support for processing tasks on different processor cores(Enterprise license only).
+CPU cores (task processing)2Support for processing tasks on different processor cores (Enterprise license only).
 Described in more detail below

-CPU cores(result processing)4Multiple cores are used only for filtering, Result constructor, Parse custom result(all license types)
+CPU cores (results processing)4Multiple cores are used only for filtering, Results Constructor, Parse custom result (all license types)

-Memory SaverBest speedAllows you to determine how much memory the parser can use(Best speed / Medium memory usage / Save max memory).
-More...
+Memory SaverBest speedAllows you to determine how much memory the scraper can use (Best speed / Medium memory usage / Save max memory).
+More details...

-This option speeds up(multiple times) the processing of several tasks in the queue(Settings -> Maximum active tasks), while not speeding up the execution of a single task
+This option speeds up (many times over) the processing of multiple tasks in the queue (Settings -> Maximum active tasks), but does not speed up the execution of a single task

-As with threads, it is better to approach the choice of the number of cores experimentally, reasonable values will be 2-3 cores for 4-core processors, 4-6 for 8-core and so on.
-It should be borne in mind that with a large number of cores and their high load, there may be 100% load on the main control process(aparser/aparser.exe), at which further increasing the number of processes for processing tasks will only cause general slowdown or unstable operation.
-It is also worth considering that each task processing process can create additional load up to 300%(i.e. load up to 100% simultaneously on 3 cores), this feature is related to multithreaded garbage collection in the JavaScript v8 engine
+As with threads, it is better to approach the choice of the number of cores experimentally; reasonable values would be 2-3 cores for 4-core processors, 4-6 for 8-core, etc. It should be taken into account that with a large number of cores and their heavy load, 100% load of the main control process (aparser/aparser.exe), at which further increase in the number of processes for processing tasks will only cause general slowdown or unstable operation.
+It should also be considered that each task processing process can create an additional load up to 300% (i.e., load 3 cores simultaneously by 100% ), this feature is associated with multi-threaded garbage collection processing in the JavaScript v8 engine

-Description of threads operation
+Description of thread operation

 Let's understand what threads are in practice.
 Suppose you need to compile a report for three months.

-Thus, in the second option, the entire task will be completed much faster, but it requires more server resources, so it is recommended to comply with the System Requirements.
+Thus, in the second option, the entire task will be completed much faster, but it requires more server resources, so it is recommended to comply with the System Requirements

-Threads configuration
+Thread configuration

 Here we can:

-• make changes to an existing config by selecting it from the drop-down list (Save button)
+• make changes to an existing config by selecting it from the dropdown list (Save button)

 Threads count